codebadolo/codebadolo/README.md

 ## About Me

 - 🌱 Currently working on Sicsnasara.
-- 🌱 Learning advanced techniques in Machine Learning and Docker.
+- 🌱 Learning advanced techniques in Machine Learning and Docker .
 - 👯 Looking to collaborate on open source projects and innovative tech solutions .
 - 💬 Ask me about Django, Django REST, React, Machine Learning, Docker, Ubuntu, and bash scripting.
 - 📫 How to reach me: [codewithbadolo@gmail.com](mailto:codewithbadolo@gmail.com).